medialab/minet/docs/cli.md

                             [-s SELECT] [--total TOTAL] [-o OUTPUT]
                             video_or_video_column

-# Youtube videos
+# YouTube videos

-Retrieve metadata about Youtube videos using the API.
+Retrieve metadata about YouTube videos using the API.

 Positional Arguments:
   video_or_video_column         Single video to process or name of the CSV